 Panama is a Perfect Plan B

-If you’re not quite ready to move overseas but want a backup plan just in case, consider making Panama your Plan B.
+If you’re not quite ready to move overseas but want a backup plan, consider making Panama your Plan B.

-If you’re concerned about how things are headed in your country and want to move to a place where it’s more stable, you have more freedom, and prices are more affordable…
+If you’re concerned about how things are headed in your country and want to move to a place where it’s more stable, offers more freedom, and prices are more affordable, you have more options.

 Think Panama!

-Many people from different walks of life choose to relocate to other countries, especially now that remote work has become more prevalent due to COVID-19.
+Many people from diverse backgrounds are relocating to other countries, especially as remote work has become more prevalent since COVID-19.
 They’re seeking a place where they can live with more freedom and a lower cost of living.

 However, not everyone can sell everything and move to a new place right away.
-You may have reasons such as a lack of a remote job, a mortgage, kids in school, or elderly parents that tie you to your current location.
+You may have reasons such as a lack of remote work, a mortgage, children in school, or elderly parents that keep you in your current location.

 If that’s the case, don’t worry!
 You can start taking steps today to make your dream location a reality someday.
-In this article, we’ll focus on creating a Plan B for those who know it’s a smart thing to do!
+In this article, we’ll focus on creating a Plan B for those who know it’s a smart move!

-So, while some people decide to sell everything and head off to a new place, not everyone can do that yet.
+While some people decide to sell everything and relocate to a new place, not everyone can do that yet.

 However, you can still dream about it.
 That’s ok!
-You can actually start making moves today so that your dreams can one day become a reality.
+You can start taking action today so that your dreams can one day become a reality.

 In fact, we’re going to take a look specifically at those of you who would like to pursue a “Plan B.”